Thai–Myanmar Friendship Bridge

 The Thai–Myanmar Friendship Bridge is a bridge over the Moei river, which connects the city of Mae Sot in Tak Province in Thailand with the city of Myawaddy in Kayin State in Myanmar.
 This international bridge is 420 m long and 13 m wide.
 The bridge forms an important link on Asian Highway 1 of Asian Highway Network.
+Another bridge to the north of the first, called the Second Thai–Myanmar Friendship Bridge was opened in 2019, and serves as another connection between Mae Sot and Myawaddy.
+The bridges are part of the East-West Economic Corridor connecting Burma, Thailand, Laos, and Vietnam.

+Location

+The First and Second Friendship Bridges are located over the Moei River, connecting Tak Province, Thailand with Kayin State, Myanmar.
+The first bridge is also the terminus for Thai Highway 12.
+The second bridge is located a bit north of the first in Tambon Tha Sai Luad, and does not connect Mae Sot proper with Myawaddy proper.
+On the Thai side, it is part of Highway 130 and diverges off from Highway 12 before Mae Sot.
+It eventually reconnects with the Asian Highway 1 on the Myanmar side.

 History

 The Thai–Myanmar Friendship Bridge was opened on 15 August 1997.
 It was the first bridge between Thailand and Myanmar.
 On 15 August 2017, Thailand and Myanmar celebrated the 20th anniversary of the bridge's opening.
 The deputy governor of Tak province and Myawaddy governor attended the ceremony.

+Work on the Second Thai-Myanmar Friendship bridge began 21 January 2015.
+According to The Nation, it was supposed to have been opened in December 2017 but was delayed by slow progress on the Myanmar side.
+Land owners in Myanmar had been resisting land expropriations required to construct a four kilometre road connecting the bridge with the Asian Highway 1, due to the offers by the Myanmar government being below the market price.
+On 20 March 2019, the second bridge was opened in an opening ceremony attended by the State Counsellor of Myanmar, Aung San Suu Kyi, and the Prime-Minister of Thailand, Prayut Chan-o-cha.
+The second bridge cost around ฿4 billion.